Logic06183/Legal-amendment/HE2AT_Legal_Amendments/Source_Documents/RP1_WHC_Complete_With_Changes.md

 Ethical and legal considerations: The study has received ethics approval from the Human Research Ethics Committee of the University of the Witwatersrand, South Africa (Ref.
 No. 220605).
 There is minimal risk to individual study participants.
 Participant privacy will be protected as far as possible through the removal of participant identifiers before data transfer, data encryption, and security measures such as limiting the personal who have access to data, and data storage in secure, password-protected servers.
 Data sharing across countries can involve legal considerations depending on legislation in particular countries.

-PROSPERO registration: PROSPERO 2022 CRD42022346068 Available from: https://www.crd.york.ac.uk/prospero/display\_record.php?ID=CRD42022346068
+PROSPERO registration: PROSPERO 2022 CRD42022346068 Available from: https://www.crd.york.ac.uk/prospero/display_record.php?ID=CRD42022346068

 Funding acknowledgement: The study is funded by the Fogarty International Center and National Institute of Environmental Health Sciences (NIEHS) and OD/Office of Strategic Coordination (OSC) of the National Institutes of Health under Award Number U54 TW 012083.
 ANNEXURE C

 Authorship guidelines for studies who contribute data Study Principal Investigators, Site Principal Investigators, and additional contributing study members will be invited to be part of the authorship group for any publications that include use of the data from their study.
-The authorship guidelines adhere to the ICMJE criteria for authorship, which include:   1	Substantial contributions to the conception or design of the work; or the acquisition, analysis, or interpretation of data for the work; AND  2	Drafting the work or revising it critically for important intellectual content; AND  3	Final approval of the version to be published; AND  4	Agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
+The authorship guidelines adhere to the ICMJE criteria for authorship, which include:
+1	Substantial contributions to the conception or design of the work; or the acquisition, analysis, or interpretation of data for the work; AND
+2	Drafting the work or revising it critically for important intellectual content; AND 3	Final approval of the version to be published; AND
+4	Agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
 The authorship guidelines and study acknowledgements are based on an appreciation of the substantial contribution made by Principal Investigators in providing data from their study, and in recognition of the work involved in conducting the study.
 We will include one author per included study (usually study PI), but additional country-PI will be included for multi-country studies.
 The listed authors of the studies which are contributing data will be named in alphabetical order by surname, from positions 4th author to second-last author.
 As such, authorships 1-3 and last authorship will be reserved for those who contributed most to the work, and as per ICMJE.
 Some journals may place a restriction on the number of authors that may be listed and require that additional authors beyond that number should be included as part of the ‘HEAT Center study Group‘.
 In this situation, the HEAT Center Steering Committee will have the right to make a decision on final authorship, taking into consideration the studies which contributed most participants to the IPD.
 The study group will be published in an Appendix where journals will allow this, or otherwise be listed in the acknowledgement section.
 Here, listing will be done by role in the study and/or by Study/site.
 Any additional contributors from a study, who adhere to ICMJE criteria will be listed as part of the ‘HEAT Center study Group’ in an Appendix where journals will allow this, or otherwise be listed in the acknowledgement section.
 The name of the funder of the contributing study and of other Principal Investigators will be included in the acknowledgements, as relevant.
 Study Principal Investigators can be given access to the harmonized database in cases where they intend to conduct a secondary analysis, and are encouraged to submit a concept note of the proposed research question and analysis, should they wish to lead the analysis and/or writing of the paper.
 All concept notes will be reviewed by the HEAT Center Steering Committee who will make a decision based on the Publication Policy Standard Operating Procedures of the Center.

-\end{document}